Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You have a condition called heart failure (also known as congestive heart failure, or CHF).
+You have a condition called heart failure.
 Once you have heart failure, flare-ups can happen.
 Below are signs that can mean your heart failure is getting worse.
 If you notice any of these warning signs, call your healthcare provider.

 Your shoes feel too tight.

 Your clothes are tighter in the waist.

 You have trouble getting rings on or off your fingers.

 You have to breathe harder even when you’re doing your normal activities or when you’re resting.

 You are short of breath walking up stairs or even short distances.

 You wake up at night short of breath or coughing.